sorc-lab/sorc-lab.github.io/blog/disk-utils.md

 After running the Wizard, you should see your volume is now utilizing the full size of your disk within a single volume.

-:sparkles: The Extend Volume function only works for volumes that are adjacent to the volume that is being extended.
+:sparkles: The Extend Volume function only works for volumes that are adjacent.